hep-mirrors/sherpa/Manual/source/manual/parameters/approximate-ew-corrections.rst

-* :option:`CLUSTERING_THRESHOLD` determines the number of vector boson decay widths, for which a given lepton pair with the right quantum numbers is still allowed to be clustered prior to the calculation of the EWsud correction.
+* :option:`CLUSTERING_THRESHOLD` determines the number of vector boson decay widths, for which a given lepton pair with the right quantum numbers is still allowed to be clustered prior to the calculation of the EWSud correction.
   For reasoning, see again :cite:`Bothmann2021led`.

 We next list all possible technical parameters under the scope of `EWSUD`.
 They